trinodb/trino/presto-docs/src/main/sphinx/connector/cassandra.rst

                                                               connecting to Cassandra versions < 2.1.5, which lacks the ``system.size_estimates`` table.

-``cassandra.client.read-timeout``                             Maximum time the Cassandra driver will wait for an
+``cassandra.client.read-timeout``                             Maximum time the Cassandra driver waits for an
                                                               answer to a query from one Cassandra node.
 Note that the underlying
                                                               Cassandra driver may retry a query against more than one node in the event of a read timeout.
 Increasing this may help with queries that use an index.

-``cassandra.client.connect-timeout``                          Maximum time the Cassandra driver will wait to establish
+``cassandra.client.connect-timeout``                          Maximum time the Cassandra driver waits to establish
                                                               a connection to a Cassandra node.
 Increasing this may help with heavily loaded Cassandra clusters.

 ``cassandra.client.so-linger``                                Number of seconds to linger on close if unsent data is queued.
                                                               If set to zero, the socket will be closed immediately.
-                                                              When this option is non-zero, a socket will linger that many seconds for an acknowledgement that all data was written to a peer.
+                                                              When this option is non-zero, a socket lingers that many seconds for an acknowledgement that all data was written to a peer.
 This option can be used to avoid consuming sockets on a Cassandra server by immediately closing connections when they